 With data breaches and cyber-attacks occurring more frequently, the need for regular, intelligent, and thorough penetration testing is at an all-time high.

 Industry experts agree that 2020 saw a noticeable shift in cyber-attack methodologies and tactics, with APIs now accounting for 40% of the attack surface for all web-enabled apps.
 Global brands and United States government agencies such as the US Postal Service and IRS have all suffered API-related breaches in recent years.
 Current prevention mechanisms have struggled to keep up.

-API related attack mitigation techniques are possible and now strongly encouraged by practitioners closely aligned with OWASP.
+API-related attack mitigation techniques are possible and strongly encouraged by practitioners closely aligned with OWASP.
 To prevent further API-related breaches and replace inefficient manual pen-testing, APIsec has launched its Automated Penetration Testing capability.
 Automated Pen-Testing automatically learns about an application's APIs, detects changes, and continually mounts attacks, mimicking tactics deployed by red teams and hackers.

 What is Penetration Testing (And Why Does it Need Automating?)

 Penetration testing, or pen-testing, is an authorized and simulated cyberattack on a website, an application, APIs, or any other system.
 The system owner authorizes the "attack" to test the security measures in place and discover hidden security flaws.
 Increasingly, organizations have prioritized attacking the API layer that connects Web, mobile, and machine-to-machine interfaces.